twixter51/To-Do-List-GUI/README.md

 -- prioritize features for better readability, color enhancements, tooltips.

--- **new** remove all tasks button
+-- remove all tasks button

--- **new** remove all priorities button
+-- remove all priorities button

--- **new** prompt logic is now better
+-- prompt logic is now better

--- Next update will include the final implementation of the project with a saving system.
-Then I'm finished!
+-- Saving system, saves your data to SavesFile1.txt

- # curr version: V.1.5
+ # curr version: V.2.0

 # Planned Updates
--- V.2.0 --Clean Up Code, Finish project, add saving

-# still under works!!!
+-- Release V.1 --Soon just have to set up gitHub codeSpace so if you want you could contribute to this project